WHIPLASH INJURIES CAN BE THE RESULT OF THE STRAIN THAT WILL OCCUR TO THE SOFT TISSUE AND LIGAMENTS DUE TO THE INJURY.

 HOW CAN I HELP MY RECOVERY FROM WHIPLASH?

 Stay positive and keep active!

-Quick recovery times are also associated with people who resume normal daily activities following their injury.
+Quick whiplash treatment times are also associated with people who resume normal daily activities following their injury.
 Those who reduce or change their activity level following injury often have longer recovery times.
 For example, people who continue to work, even if it is in a reduced capacity, have a better recovery than those who take time off.
 So, don’t skip the things you enjoy like spending time with friends and family and taking part in social activities.

 Avoid putting unnecessary strain on the neck with vigorous work or physical activities.
 But don’t be afraid to move your neck and back within a comfortable range.
 Be aware of your neck and back postures at work and at home; it is easy to slip into poor postural habits.
 Use the general tips below to check and correct your posture:

 - Grow tall from low back and pelvic area

 - Raise your pelvis out of a slumped position

 - Reposition your shoulder blades so they are drawn back and down

 - Lift the base of your skull off the top of your neck